nchen/todolist-react-ts/README.md

-# Simple To Do List demo created by React and TypeScript
+# Simple To Do List demo created in React and TypeScript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).